Rachelle Mozman Solano

-Rachelle Anayansi Mozman Solano (born 1972) is an American visual artist working primarily in photography and video and a clinical psychoanalyst born in New York City.
-She currently works between New York and Panama.
-Mozman Solano's photographs and moving images simultaneously explore the relationship between storytelling, narrative fiction and documentary and the way that stories built on perception shape culture and condition behavior of individuals and environment.
+Rachelle Anayansi Mozman Solano (born 1972) is an American visual artist working in photography, moving image, and collage and a clinical psychoanalyst born in New York City.
+She currently works in both New York and in Panama.
+Mozman Solano's photographs and films simultaneously explore the importance of narrative and archetype, the way that stories shape culture and individuals, and the diad between the human condition and the soul.

 Early life and education

 Rachelle Anayansi Mozman Solano is a first generation American and was born and grew up in New York City.
-She makes work between New York City and Panama. the country of her maternal family.
+She works between New York City and Panama, her maternal family's country.
+Her father was born in Poland and the family later moved to France.
 Her parents met at Hunter College at CUNY shortly after both immigrating to the U.S. and were committed to the Trotskyist movement for many years.
 Her father was a Geologist who later became a Computer programmer and her mother worked for the New York City Department of Education.
 Her paternal grandparents were sample maker's, and moved to New York City to work in the garment industry.

 Mozman Solano graduated from Fiorello H. LaGuardia High School for Music & Art and the Performing Arts in New York City.
 She earned an MFA in Photography from Tyler School of Art at Temple University, where she studied with Coco Fusco, and a BFA from Purchase College at SUNY, where she studied with cinema and media studies historian Tom Gunning and artists Gregory Crewdson, Jo Ann Walters, Mary Lucier and Antonio Frasconi.

-Her artworks deeply engage in clinical psychoanalysis, she also has 14 years of psychoanalytic training from the National Psychological Association for Psychoanalysis, New York, and has worked as a clinical psychoanalyst from 2010 to 2017.
-She is currently teaching at School of the Museum of Fine Arts at Tufts University as a Professor of the Practice in Photography since 2018.
+Her artworks deeply engage in clinical psychoanalysis.
+Mozman Solano has 14 years of psychoanalytic training from the National Psychological Association for Psychoanalysis, New York.
+She worked as a clinical psychoanalyst between 2010 and 2017.

+She is currently teaching at School of the Museum of Fine Arts at Tufts University as a professor of the Practice in Photography since 2018.